Free Layered Turkey SVG for an Easy Thanksgiving Craft with Paper

 I layered together several sheets of scrapbook paper which I cut to the size of my frame.

-I love how the muted colours in the background make the brightness of the red in the truck really stand out.
-This is definitely going to be the centrepiece of my Christmas decorations this year!
+I love how the muted colours in the background make the brightness of tail plume stand out.

 Here’s how to design your own backgrounds in Design Space: